 - Water Resistance

 Many of these lines of products are available in a full spectrum of hearing aid styles.
-Each different style of hearing aid provides users with various benefits, and one form of a hearing aid may be best for some individuals, but not others.
+Each different style of hearing aid provides users with different benefits, and one style of hearing aid may be best for some individuals, but not others.
 Audibel produces Behind-The-Ear (BTE), Receiver-In-The-Canal (RIC), In-The-Ear (ITE), In-The-Canal (ITC), Completely-In-The-Canal (CIC), and Invisible-In-The-Canal (IIC) hearing aids.

 NuEar Hearing Aids